 I have been washing my rags for years, and I don’t think any of them have worn out or gotten too stained use, but when the time comes, I will compost them.

 I usually rinse them out before putting them in the washing machine, to remove things like dirt, sand, or food particles.
-I also pre-soak the rags and other overly dirty laundry items (like stinky socks) in a mild bleach solution before rinsing and putting them in the washing machine.
+I also pre-soak the rags and other overly dirty laundry items (like stinky socks) before rinsing and putting them in the washing machine.
+Sometimes I pre-wash them in a mild bleach solution if they are looking a bit funky (smelly or stained).
 This is important if you are worried about your rags becoming germy, moldy, or smelly.
 It also doesn’t hurt to sun dry your rags!

 I usually use a natural powdered detergent (which does not leave residues and therefore keeps the fabric absorbent).
 It also helps to add a laundry booster like Borax.
 I do sun-dry when possible, which helps to reduce stains and odors.